pschaus/book_lepl1402/source/part5.rst

 It is always worth remembering that the fact that different threads do not live in isolation can be error-prone.
 Multithreading notably requires the introduction of suitable synchronization and coordination mechanisms between threads when accessing shared variables.
 If not properly implemented, **race conditions, deadlocks, and synchronization issues can emerge**, which can be extremely hard to identify and resolve.

 Also, note that all programmers are constantly confronted with threads.
 Indeed, even if you never explicitly create a thread by yourself, the vast majority of software frameworks (such as GUI frameworks and a software libraries that deal with network programming or scientific computations) will create threads on your behalf.
-For instance, in the context of Java-based GUI, both the :ref:`AWT (Abstract Window Toolkit) <awt>` and the Swing framework will transparently create threads to handle the interactions with the user.
+For instance, in the context of Java-based GUI, both the :ref:`AWT (Abstract Window Toolkit) and the Swing frameworks <awt_swing>` will transparently create threads to handle the interactions with the user.
 Consequently, parallel programming should never be considered as an "advanced feature" of a programming language, because almost any software development has to deal with threads.
 In other words, even if you do not create your own threads, it is important to understand how to design thread-safe applications that properly coordinate the accesses to the shared memory space.

 .. _runnable: